- 111 N. Spring Street, Suite 202, Shelbyville, TN 37160

-Planning for you future can be overwhelming but it is an important step to ensure that your future, and your family’s future, is protected.
+Planning for your future can be overwhelming, but it is an important step to ensure that your future, and your family’s future, is protected.
 Setting up a comprehensive estate plan ensures that your family is taken care of in the event of a tragedy.
 An estate plan can be as limited as asset distribution in the event of your death to a comprehensive healthcare plan to ensure your wishes are followed.
 See below to view our areas of emphasis.

 A Will is a legal document drafted to divide assets upon the event of death.
 The person can dictate how the assets will be divided, but there are State laws that govern how Wills are drafted and used.
 If the Will is not in accordance with the State laws, it will be void.
 Drafting your Will with the help of an experienced estate planning attorney will ensure that your Will is valid.

 A Trust is a fiduciary relationship in which the Trustor gives the Trustee the right to hold title to property or assets for the Beneficiary.